liuxhym/STARKE/readme.md

 @inproceedings{
   qian2022teaching,
-  title={The Teaching Dimension of Regularized Kernel Learners}, author={Hong Qian and Xu-Hui Liu and Chenxi Su and Aimin Zhou and Yang Yu}, booktitle={Proceedings of the 39th International Conference on Maching Learning}, year={2022}
+  title={The Teaching Dimension of Regularized Kernel Learners}, author={Hong Qian and Xu-Hui Liu and Chen-Xi Su and Aimin Zhou and Yang Yu}, booktitle={Proceedings of the 39th International Conference on Maching Learning}, year={2022}
 }